tyconsulting/blog.tyang.github.io/_posts/2017-06-14-programmatically-creating-azure-automation-runbook-webhooks-targeting-hybrid-worker-groups.md

 <a href="https://blog.tyang.org/wp-content/uploads/2017/06/image-1.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2017/06/image_thumb-1.png" alt="image" width="489" height="263" border="0" /></a>

 However, at the time of writing this blog post, it is STILL not possible to specify where the webhook should target when creating it using the Azure Automation PowerShell module AzureRM.Automation (version 3.1.0 at the time of writing).
-The cmdlet New-AzureRMAutomationWebhook does not provide a parameter where you can specify the webhook “RunOn” target:
+The cmdlet New-AzureRMAutomationWebhook does not provide a parameter where you can specify the webhook "RunOn" target:

 <a href="https://blog.tyang.org/wp-content/uploads/2017/06/image-2.png"><img style="display: inline; background-image: none;" title="image" src="https://blog.tyang.org/wp-content/uploads/2017/06/image_thumb-2.png" alt="image" width="890" height="439" border="0" /></a>